jhuddle/framework/README.md

   );
   ```

-- These classes are also callable!
+- These objects are also callable!
 You can use this fact to simplify your route callbacks:

   `templates/hills.php`
   ```html